henrik7264/PY_Actors/README.md

 # Reactive systems using Actors
 Dear all,

-Welcome to a C++/Python library for creating reactive systems based on the Actors model.<br>Be aware that the library currently is a work in progress and may change without any notice.
-This will apply until the first version of the library is released.
+Welcome to a C++/Python library for creating reactive systems based on the Actors model.

+Be aware that the library currently is a work in progress and may change without any notice.
+An early version of the Python library is available.
+It's a proof of concept version that provides the basic Actors functionality and most of the featutes discussed below.
+The C++ version will soon be ready and added to the repository with the same set of features.
+The library have been tested (not formanly though) on a
+* Beaglebone Black (Debian 10.3, Python v3.6)
+* Rasberry Pi 4 (Ubuntu 20,04 server)
+* Portable PC (i7-9750H CPU, Ubuntu 22.04, python 3.10, g++ 11.3)
+* High end PC (i9-12900k, Fedora 37, Python 3.11)

 ## Idea
 The idea with this library is to create a framework for creating highly performant, scalable and maintainable code.
 My inspiration for this project originates from the following sources: